 The Navy Department Library, founded in 1800 by the executive order of President John Adams, promotes the operational effectiveness of the United States Navy through the support of strategic planning, the education of naval personnel and the nation, and the inculcation of pride in the heritage of the naval service.
 By acquiring, organizing, preserving, and providing access, through reference services and Internet outreach, to pertinent books, manuscripts, and other textual sources, the Navy Department Library enhances and enriches the understanding of naval and maritime history, customs, and traditions.

 The Navy Department Library traces its roots to a letter dated 31 March 1800 from President John Adams to Secretary of the Navy Benjamin Stoddert directing him to establish a library that would contain "the best writing...on the theory and practice of naval architecture, navigation, gunnery...."
-From that beginning, the Library's collections have grown to 114,000 book titles, 374,000 manuscripts, 192,000 issues of periodicals, as well as thousands of government documents, with an emphasis on naval, nautical, and military history including foreign navies.
+From that beginning, the Library's collections have grown to 114,000 book titles, 374,000 manuscripts, and 192,000 issues of periodicals, including 5,644 Rare and 11,011 Special Collections titles, with an emphasis on naval, nautical, and military history including foreign navies.
 The Library is home to the most comprehensive collection of historical literature on the United States Navy.
+Over 13.5% of the cataloged items are unique, and located nowhere else.

 One of the few major military historical libraries open to the public, the library serves an international audience.
 It provides resources vital to the writing and publishing of naval history, as well as information relating to the needs of today's US Navy.
 The Navy Department Library joined the Federal Depository Library Program in 1895.
 The library's older holdings are included in the National Union Catalog of Pre-1956 Imprints , a set of 754 volumes, compiled from 1968 to 1981.
 The library uses the Library of Congress Classification system, and employs OCLC (Online Computer Library Center) services to assist in cataloging and interlibrary loan.
 The publicly accessible interface to OCLC is Worldcat, which allows researchers to search for items and determine which libraries, including the Navy Department Library, they are located in.
 The Library's catalog is online.